Klipper3d/klipper/docs/FAQ.md

 ### How do I upgrade to the latest software?

+The first step to upgrading the software is to review the latest [config changes](Config_Changes.md) document.
+On occasion, changes are made to the software that require users to update their settings as part of a software upgrade.
+It is a good idea to review this document prior to upgrading.

-The general way to upgrade is to ssh into the Raspberry Pi and run:
+When ready to upgrade, the general method is to ssh into the Raspberry Pi and run:

 ```
 cd ~/klipper